alimgee/dev_assist/README.md

 **Code Institute** course material and learnings which were relied on for this development

-All the folk in the <strong>Code Institute Slack </strong> for their invaluable input to their fellow members development, in particular **JoWings** who spent a hour of her time on a sunday afternoon trying to help me with a travis issue with my foreign keys.
+All the folk in the <strong>Code Institute Slack </strong> for their invaluable input to their fellow members development, in particular **JoWings** who spent a hour of her time on a sunday afternoon trying to help me with an issue with my foreign keys.
 I also learned a lot for this project from the [Corey Schaffer](https://www.youtube.com/channel/UCCezIgC97PvUuR4_gbFUs5g) series of you tube videos on python and Django.

-Also to various Stackoverflow articles for the pointers that often set me in the right direction to resolving issues. with my code
+Also to various Stackoverflow articles for the pointers that often set me in the right direction to resolving issues. with my code.